-One thing you might notice on every bottle of sunscreen is that there’s a specific SPF.
-SPF stands for Sun Protection Factor.
+One thing you might notice on every bottle of sunscreen is that there's a specific SPF, or Sun Protection Factor.
 SPF refers to the amount of protection your skin gets from UVB rays.
-It’s the amount of time your skin can be in the sun before it starts to burn.
+It's the amount of time your skin can be in the sun before it starts to burn.
 SPF is also a good indication of how often you should reapply the sunscreen.
 The higher the SPF in a sunscreen, the higher concentration of ingredients the sunscreen will have.

 For example, if you're wearing a sunscreen with an SPF 15, your skin is protected from 93% of the UVB rays that reach your skin.
 Here is where things get a little tricky.
 A popular myth people believe is that an SPF 30 is twice as powerful as an SPF 15.
 Not true!
 If you wear a sunscreen labeled SPF 30, only 96% of the UVB rays will be blocked from reaching your skin.
 When you wear a sunscreen with an SPF 50, the coverage gets slightly better with 98% of the UVB rays are blocked.
 If the sunscreen is labeled "broad-spectrum" then your skin will have protection from both UVA and UVB rays.
 Unfortunately, there isn't a sunscreen on the market that is able to block 100% of all the UV rays out there.
 So the higher the SPF, the better the coverage, right?
 Sort of.

-The Skin Cancer Foundation recommends that you use an SPF 30, at the very least.
-You can still wear an SPF under 30, but you’ll have to reapply the sunscreen more often.
+The Skin Cancer Foundation recommends that you use an SPF of at least 30; you can still wear an SPF under 30, but you’ll have to reapply the sunscreen more often.
 Remember, half the battle of wearing sunscreen correctly is wearing the right amount of it and reapplying throughout the day.

 What about the sunscreens labeled higher than an SPF 50?
 Some even go as high as an SPF 100.
 Is an SPF 100 any more effective than an SPF 50?
 Not necessarily so says The Skin Cancer Foundation.
 Anything above an SPF 50 is really unnecessary.
 The only thing your skin will get is exposure to more chemicals.
 For the sensitive skin types, the chances are high that an SPF more than 50 will irritate the skin with the overdose of extra chemicals.